-Can you be fined for parking your car with the engine idling?
+Can you be fined for parking your car with the engine running?

 Tougher fines for idling drivers

-Under section 42 of the Road Traffic Act 1988, a driver can be fined £20 for a leaving a car idling while parked – or £40 if the penalty isn’t paid within the given time frame.
+The short answer to this question is ‘yes’.
+Under section 42 of the Road Traffic Act 1988, a driver can be fined £20 for a leaving their car idling while parked.
+This increases to £40 if the penalty isn’t paid within the given timeframe.
 However, few councils enforce this.

 “Putting a stop to idling is an easy way to drive down dangerously high levels of pollution, reducing its impact on the environment and our health.”

 The microscopic pollutants in exhaust gases have been shown to be particularly damaging to children.
-A car idling for a minute produces enough gases to fill 150 balloons, with the chemicals released including nitrogen oxide (NOx) and cyanide.
+A car idling for one minute produces enough gas to fill 150 balloons, with the chemicals released including nitrogen oxide (NOx) and cyanide.

 Cost more important than air quality